 Choosing a Stock to Buy

 Most of the stocks offered by Loyal3 had a large fan base and/or represented well-known household brands.
 Typically, the listing focuses on consumer-oriented growth companies, rather than industrial giants.
 However, there were stocks for nearly every investment taste including Alibaba, Berkshire Hathaway, Facebook, Google, Nike, Kraft, Target, Time Warner, and Twitter.
-The email indicates that over 200 stocks will be available for commission-free trading with FolioFirst.
+Similarly, over 200 stocks and a few ETFs are available for commission-free trading with FolioFirst.

-Note that some companies paid fees associated with their inclusion in Loyal3's platform; these are noted with a double-heart logo next to the stock's listing.
+Note that some companies paid to be included in Loyal3's platform; these are noted with a double-heart logo next to the stock's listing.
 This arrangement is similar to that of investment banking and brokerage firms that make markets for new (or existing) stocks.